yilinwei/ensime.github.io/index.md

 To use ENSIME, you need a supported text editor and build tool.
 We recommend going to the [Getting Started](getting_started) section if you would like to learn more.

-TODO: I'd like each feature to have an optimised (very small byte size) gif in the style of http://nicolas-petton.fr/ressources/emacs-website/ instead of this list.
+TODO: I'd like each feature to have images in the style of [the emacs website](http://nicolas-petton.fr/ressources/emacs-website/) instead of this list.
 Also an opportunity to show off each editor (if we have a little watermark that says "Emacs", "Atom", etc in the corner)